 Due to these important benefits, it is important to include foods with beta-glucans in the diet, but it is equally important to have enough of the beta-glucanase enzyme.
 Why?
-Because Beta glucanase hydrolyzes these glucans, reducing viscosity, and helping to restore natural peristalsis.
+Because Beta glucanase hydrolyzes these glucans, reducing viscosity, and helping to revitalize natural peristalsis.
 This enhances the digestive process, increasing the overall nutritional value of your food.

 In addition, the common effects of indigestion, bloating, abdominal discomfort and gas are greatly alleviated.
 You may also find your need for antacids will decrease substantially.
 Most importantly, in regard to beta glucanase, you will be able to better digest heavy cereal grains such as wheat, barley and rye.

 People suffering from an overgrowth of the candida fungus (a condition also known as candidiasis) may benefit from taking beta-glucanase.
 Although it is a fungus or yeast infection, it is notoriously difficult to eliminate because of its inherent ability to resist antimicrobial agents.
 Sadly, many people treat digestive problems and infections with prolonged and high-dose antibiotics.

 This can actually increase Candida’s ability to become even more antibiotic-resistant.
 Beta-glucanase is an enzyme that has been found to be particularly useful in reducing the coating or biofilm of Candida that can grow in the digestive tract.